blorente/beyond-the-loop/_drafts/2020-08-07-one-big-google-doc.md

 - Comments I should address on my own code.
 - Actions I have to take as a result of a meeting.

 Ideally, this list should be empty at the end of each day.
 Doesn't always happen, but it's a great goal to have.

 If an item stays in this section for a week or more, it probably means it takes more time than I thought, and thus it has to become a real project.
 More on projects later.

-Moving on!
+Cool?
+Cool.
+Moving on.

 ## The Diary (and Archived Diary)